Credits to Poly Haven for tree, stone, and iron textures.

 Optional Features

-For the string replacement operation, I retrieved a space-delimited string from the corresponding QLineEdit widget, and called str.split() to get an array of strings to search for.
-I retrieved one replacement string from the other, corresponding QLineEdit widget, and looped over the individual array elements in order to str.replace() with the new string:
+For the string replacement operation, I called str.split() on a space-delimited string from the corresponding QLineEdit widget to get an array of strings to search for, and called str.replace() on each array element:

 def find_and_replace(files)